Darius Milhaud: Life and career

 Milhaud was born in Marseille, the son of Sophie (Allatini) and Gad Gabriel Milhaud.
+He grew up in Aix-en-Provence, which he regarded as his true ancestral city.
+His was a long-established Jewish family of the Comtat Venaissin—a secluded region of Provence—with roots traceable there at least to the 15th century.
+On his father's side, Milhaud's Jewish lineage was thus neither Ashkenazi nor Sephardi, but specifically Provençal—dating to Jewish settlement in that part of France as early as the first centuries of the Common Era.
+Milhaud's mother was partly Sephardi on her father's side, via a Sephardi family from Italy.

-His father was from an Ashkenazi Jewish family from Aix-en-Provence, and his mother from a Sephardi Jewish family from Italy.
-Milhaud began as a violinist, later turning to composition instead.
-Milhaud studied in Paris at the Paris Conservatory where he met his fellow group members Arthur Honegger and Germaine Tailleferre.
-He studied composition under Charles Widor and harmony and counterpoint with André Gedalge.
+Milhaud began as a violinist, later turning to composition.
+He studied at the Paris Conservatory, where he met fellow Les Six members Arthur Honegger and Germaine Tailleferre.
+He studied composition with Charles-Marie Widor and harmony and counterpoint with André Gedalge.
 He also studied privately with Vincent d'Indy.
-From 1917 to 1919, he served as secretary to Paul Claudel, the eminent poet and dramatist who was then the French ambassador to Brazil, and with whom Milhaud collaborated for many years, setting music for many of Claudel's poems and plays.
-While in Brazil, they collaborated on a ballet, L'Homme et son désir.
+From 1917 to 1919, he served as secretary to Paul Claudel, the poet and dramatist who was then the French ambassador to Brazil, and with whom Milhaud collaborated for many years, writing music for many of his poems and plays.
+In Brazil, they collaborated on the ballet L'Homme et son désir.

-On his return to France, Milhaud composed works influenced by the Brazilian popular music he had heard, including compositions of Brazilian pianist and composer Ernesto Nazareth.
-Le bœuf sur le toit includes melodies by Nazareth and other popular Brazilian composers of the time, and evokes the sounds of Carnaval.
-Among the melodies is, in fact, a Carnaval tune by the name of "The Bull on the Roof" (in Portuguese, which he translated to French 'Le boeuf sur le toit', known in English as 'The Ox on the Roof').
-He also produced Saudades do Brasil, a suite of twelve dances evoking twelve neighborhoods in Rio de Janeiro.
+On his return to France, Milhaud composed works influenced by Brazilian popular music, including songs by pianist and composer Ernesto Nazareth.
+Le Bœuf sur le toit includes melodies by Nazareth and other popular Brazilian composers, and evokes the sounds of Carnaval.
+Among the melodies is a Carnaval tune by the name of "The Bull on the Roof" (in Portuguese, which he translated to French 'Le boeuf sur le toit', known in English as 'The Ox on the Roof').
+He also produced Saudades do Brasil, a suite of 12 dances evoking 12 Rio de Janeiro neighborhoods.
 Shortly after the original piano version appeared, he orchestrated the suite.

 Contemporary European influences were also important.
-Milhaud dedicated his Fifth String Quartet (1920) to Arnold Schoenberg, and the following year conducted both the French and British premieres of Pierrot lunaire after multiple rehearsals.
-And on a trip to the United States in 1922, Milhaud heard "authentic" jazz for the first time, on the streets of Harlem, which left a great impact on his musical outlook.
-The following year, he completed his composition La création du monde (The Creation of the World), using ideas and idioms from jazz, cast as a ballet in six continuous dance scenes.
+Milhaud dedicated his Fifth String Quartet (1920) to Arnold Schoenberg, and the next year conducted both the French and British premieres of Pierrot lunaire after multiple rehearsals.
+On a trip to the United States in 1922, Milhaud heard "authentic" jazz for the first time, on the streets of Harlem, which greatly influenced his music.
+The next year, he completed La création du monde (The Creation of the World), using ideas and idioms from jazz, cast as a ballet in six continuous dance scenes.